andmulLABS01/Blitz2/README.md

 - What happened during the blitz?
   - During the blitz, the QA engineer sent 14,000 requests to the production server on port 5000.
+    - Test was run using stress-ng, a tool used to stress system components, and a bash script called blitz.sh
-    -
+    - blitz.sh utilized the following
+      -  Run the nice command and modify the priority of stress-ng on the server
+      -  Make stress-ng run at the highest priority and utilize 2 CPUs
+      -  Used the "&" special character to run the script in the background and to allow access to the terminal.
   - Our monitoring system, AWS CloudWatch, alerted us that our configured threshold of 20% was tripped and the server CPU usage spiked to 100%.
   - The test not only increased our server CPU usage to 100%, we dropped 710 of the 14,000 test connections to the server.

 - What did you do to resolve the issue?
   - To resolve the issue, we created a more robust EC2 instance of our production server.
   - The new EC2 instance (T2.xlarge) has 4 vCPUs while the original (T2.medium) only has 2 vCPUs.
-  - We are going to ask the QA engineer to run the test again on the updated server and record the results. :
+  - We are going to ask the QA engineer to run the test again on the updated server and record the results.

+# Diagram:
+Click the visual diagram [HERE](https://github.com/andmulLABS01/Blitz1/blob/main/Blitz1.drawio.png)